-You must first acquire an Import Permit from the Department of Livestock Development.
+- An Import Permit from the Department of Livestock Development is required.

-If entering from a country with a high incidence of rabies, the animals may be subjected to quarantine at approved premises for a period of at least 30 (thirty) days upon arrival during which they shall be submitted to tests and/or treatments deemed necessary.
+- If entering Thailand from a country with a high incidence of rabies, your dog or cat may be subjected to quarantine at approved premises for a period of at least 30 (thirty) days upon arrival during which they shall be submitted to tests and/or treatments deemed necessary.
 The importer/owner shall be fully charged for the incurred expenses.

 Thailand does not permit the import of American Pit Bull Terriers or American Staffordshire Terriers.

-Failure to comply with these regulations will mean that your pet will be refused entry or returned to the country of origin or placed in quarantine, all at the expense of the oerson responsible for the pet.
+Failure to comply with these regulations will mean that your pet will be refused entry or returned to the country of origin or placed in quarantine, all at the expense of the person responsible for your pet.

-All other pets (birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits) are not subject to the regulations in respect of the anti-rabies vaccination but may have to meet other requirements and have a health certificate to accompany them.
+Other Animals: Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Thailand.
 Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.

-Although Thailand does not require an ISO pet microchip, we strongly suggest microchipping your pet prior to traveling.
+Pet Microchip: Although Thailand does not require a pet microchip, we strongly recommend that you microchip your cat or dog prior to traveling.